electron/packager/readme.md

 Currently, Electron Packager uses [node-rcedit](https://github.com/atom/node-rcedit) to accomplish this.
 A Windows executable is bundled in that Node package and needs to be run in order for this functionality to work, so on non-Windows host platforms, [Wine](https://www.winehq.org/) 1.6 or later needs to be installed.
-On OS X, it is installable via [Homebrew](http://brew.sh/).
+On macOS, it is installable via [Homebrew](http://brew.sh/).

 ## Usage